Dersu Uzala (1975 film)

 Dersu Uzala had its premiere at the 9th Moscow International Film Festival in 1975, before being released widely in Japan in August, and the Soviet Union in September.
 The film's release coincided with Kurosawa beginning to form a public image, as he found himself without an income.
 Screened in United States in February 1976, the film went on to win Academy Award for Best Foreign Language Film before seeing a limited release in December 1977.
 In the US the film saw a mixed reception.
 Many scholars and critics, even those who had supported Kurosawa's earlier work, disliked the film.
-In 1995, it was included on the Vatican's list of films under the category of "Values".
 Academic analyses of the film have looked at the characterisation of Dersu and the relationship between nature and civilisation.